The Cardinals And Pujols Will Be On The Same Field Again

 Like us on Facebook here

 Posted on July 1, 2013, in MLB Player Profiles, MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged 2004, 2007 NLCS, 2011 World Series, @landencrouch on twitter, adam wainwright, albert pujols, Angel Stadium, busch stadium, Cardinals starting pitching rotation, carlos beltran, chris carpenter, Jaime Garcia, jake westbrook, joe kelly, John Mozeliak, kyle lohse, lance lynn, Landen Crouch, milwaukee brewers, NL Central, shelby miller, st louis cardinals, Tommy John Surgery, trevor rosenthal.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Cardinals And Pujols Will Be On The Same Field Again.